fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 ![](./images/B16062_03_31.jpg)

-In the preceding diagram, the first decision is made based on the length of the sentences.
-He finds that the short length reviews generally have a positive sentiment, whereas a medium length review has a negative sentiment.
-For reviews that were longer, he had to rely on keywords to determine the sentiment as longer length reviews are almost equally likely to be positive or negative.
-If the *excellent* keyword is present, the review belongs to the `positive` sentiment;
-otherwise, it belongs to the `negative` sentiment.

 We can make use of the scikit-learn library to implement the decision tree algorithm in Python using the following code: